Lercuster/MSU-diploma-course_work/README.md

 # MSU-diploma-course_work

-This is my python programm for my course/diploma project.
+This is my python program for my course/diploma project.